SkylineCommunications/SLC-GQIDS-TrainingExerciseFileExplorer/README.md

 * Search Pattern (string, default: \*.\*)
 * Recursive: Specifies whether the search operation should include only the current directory or all subdirectories (boolean, default: False)

-The ad hoc data source returns a list of files with these fields:
+The ad hoc data source should return a list of files with these fields:
 * File Name
 * Path
 * Created